-- MU.K-1.3C.12nov.Pr5a.
-Use self-reflection and peer feedback to refine individual and ensemble performances of a varied repertoire of music. - MU.K-12.1.3C.12nov.Pr6b.
-Demonstrate an awareness of the context of the music through prepared and improvised performances. - MU.K-12.1.3C.12nov.Re9a.
-Identify and describe the effect of interest, experience, analysis, and context on the evaluation of music. - MU.K-12.1.3C.12nov.Re8a.
-Identify interpretations of the expressive intent and meaning of musical works, referring to the elements of music, contexts and the setting of the text (when appropriate). - MU.K-12.1.3C.12nov.Pr6a.
-Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music.
+- MU.K-12.1.3C.12int.Cn11a.
+Demonstrate, using music reading skills (where appropriate), how the setting and formal characteristics of musical works contribute to understanding the context of the music in prepared or improvised performances. - MU.K-12.1.3C.12int.Pr6b.
+Demonstrate an awareness of the context of the music through prepared and improvised performances. - MU.K-12.1.3C.12int.Re9a.
+Explain the influence of experiences, analysis and context on interest in and evaluation of music. - MU.K-12.1.3C.12int.Re8a.
+Identify and support interpretations of the expressive intent and meaning of musical works, citing as evidence the treatment of the elements of music, contexts and the setting of the text (when appropriate).

-- MU.K-12.1.3C.12nov.Cr3b.
-Share personally developed melodic and rhythmic ideas or motives (individually or as an ensemble) that demonstrate understanding of characteristics of music or texts studied in rehearsal. - MU.K-12.1.3C.12nov.Pr5a.
-Use self-reflection and peer feedback to refine individual and ensemble performances of a varied repertoire of music. - MU.K-12.1.3C.12nov.Pr4a.
-Select varied repertoire to study based on interest, music reading skills (where appropriate), an understanding of the structure of the music, context, and the technical skill of the individual or ensemble. - MU.K-12.1.3C.12nov.Cn10a.
-Demonstrate understanding of relationships between music and the other arts, other disciplines, varied contexts, and daily life. - MU.K-12.1.3C.12nov.Re7b.
-Identify how knowledge of context and the use of repetition, similarities and contrasts inform the response to music. - MU.K-12.1.3C.12nov.Pr4c.
-Identify expressive qualities in a varied repertoire of music that can be demonstrated through prepared and improvised performances.
+- MU.K-12.1.3C.12int.Pr6a.
+Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music representing diverse cultures and styles. - MU.K-12.1.3.C.12int.Cr1a.
+Compose and improvise ideas and motives for melodies and rhythmic passages based on characteristic(s) of music or text(s) studied in rehearsal. - MU.K-12.1.3.C.12int.Cr2a.
+Select and develop draft melodies and rhythmic passages that demonstrate understanding of characteristic(s) of music or text(s) studied in rehearsal. - MU.K-12.1.3.C.12int.Cr3a.
+Evaluate and refine draft compositions and improvisations based on knowledge, skill and collaboratively developed criteria. - MU.K-12.1.3C.12int..Cr3b.
+Share personally developed melodic and rhythmic ideas or motives (individually or as an ensemble) that demonstrate understanding of characteristics of music or texts studied in rehearsal. - MU.K-12.1.3C.12int.Pr5a.
+Develop strategies to address technical challenges in varied repertoire of music and evaluate their success using feedback from ensemble peers and other sources to refine performances. - MU.K-12.1.3C.12int.Pr4a.
+Select varied repertoire to study based on interest, music reading skills (where appropriate), an understanding of formal design in the music, context, and the technical skill of the individual or ensemble. - MU.K-12.1.3C.12int.Cn10a.
+Demonstrate understanding of relationships between music and the other arts, other disciplines, varied contexts, and daily life. - MU.K-12.1.3c.12int.Re7a.
+Explain the reasons for selecting music citing characteristics found in the music and connections to interest, purpose and context. - MU.K-12.1.3C.12int.Re7b.
+Describe how understanding context and the way the elements of music are manipulated inform the response to music. - MU.K-12.1.3C.12int.Pr4c.
+Demonstrate understanding and application of expressive qualities in a varied repertoire of music that can be demonstrated through prepared and improvised performances.